When is it appropriate to make a complaint about the treatment you have received in hospital, rather than bringing a legal action?

 For children, time does not start to run until their 18th birthday.

-It is rarely cost effective to pay a solicitor to deal with a hospital complaint on your behalf.
-However, where there is a possibility that a legal claim may be brought we are always happy to offer initial guidance on a free of charge basis through our popular helpline.
+It is rarely cost effective to pay a solicitor to deal with a complaint on your behalf.
+However, where there is a possibility that a legal claim may be brought at a later date then our Legal 500 recommended medical negligence team is always happy to offer a free consultation by phone or email.

 If you are interested in our no win, no fee funding option then we will be very happy to explain how it works and discuss what it involves.